-Following, we will discuss the numerous tips on how you can improve your written communication skills to prove yourself as an effective leader amongst your subordinates and coworkers.
+Following, we will discuss the numerous tips on improving your written communication skills to prove yourself as an effective leader amongst your subordinates and coworkers.

-If the message you are trying to send is poorly structured or written, the subordinates will not be able to decipher it.
-This will put a huge dent on your leadership position.
-Your written words can indeed glue the entire team together, if you choose the right terms.
+If the message you are trying to send is poorly structured or written, subordinates will not decipher it.
+This will put a huge dent in your leadership position.
+Your written words can indeed glue the entire team together if you choose the right terms.

 We have always known communication to be a key indicator in leadership.
-If you are able to talk to the employees and get the message across, the goals and targets, you are doing well on communication front.
-Aside from the written material that is sent to the customers and clients, you need to show this type of communication to the staff and team members as well.
+If you can talk to the employees and get the message across, the goals and targets, you are doing well on the communication front.
+Aside from the written material sent to the customers and clients, you need to show this type of communication to the staff and team members.

 Your words of encouragement can truly inspire the members of your team.
-If you are written poorly, this may undermine your position and your employees may not give you the sort of respect you deserve.
-Therefore, when choosing communication, give importance to written communication, but make sure that you do it in a proper manner.
+If you are written poorly, this may undermine your position, and your employees may not give you the sort of respect you deserve.
+Therefore, when choosing communication, give importance to written communication, but make sure that you do it properly.

-Once you are able to communicate the KPIs and the targets to your employees, only then the employees will translate the message properly and give you what you are looking for.
+Once you can communicate the KPIs and the targets to your employees, the employees will translate the message properly and give you what you are looking for.
 This also signifies that for employees and the customers, your writing styles and approaches will vary.
-Therefore, it crucial for one to work on their written communication skills so they may have the right skills to address the different masses when required.
+Therefore, one must work on their written communication skills to have the right skills to address the different masses when required.

-Good communication skills take you a long way and written communication, the business world is no different.
-Start working on boosting your professional level of confidence by working on your written communication and business ethics so you have another skill needed to become a successful leader at work.
+Good communication skills take you a long way, and written communication, in the business world is no different.
+Start working on boosting your professional level of confidence by working on your written communication and business ethics, so you have another skill needed to become a successful leader at work.